Ivo-Balbaert/The_Way_to_Jai/book/21_Allocators_and_Temporary_Storage.md

 ```
 In line (1), the memory is freed and a new cycle can begin.

-`temp` is an abbreviation for Temporary Storage, so the examples in § 21.1 can be rewritten when the Allocator is Temporary Storage as follows:
+`temp` is an abbreviation for `__temporary_allocator` (the long variable name for Temporary Storage), so the examples in § 21.1 can be rewritten when the Allocator is Temporary Storage as follows:

 `arrdyn.allocator = temp;`
 `New(Node, allocator = temp);`